Operation Steinbock: British defences

 The RAF was warned of an impending attack on 23 December 1943 by Ultra.
 The Germans had been hoping to use V-1 flying bombs but the attack on Kassel in October 1943 had forced the abandonment of the Fieseler factory where the pilot series was constructed.
 The missile prototypes proved disappointing in tests and RAF intelligence discovered that the Luftwaffe was assembling a large conventional bomber fleet in western Europe for an attack.

 In late 1943, the RAF was reorganised and night fighter duties were made the responsibility of Fighter Command (Air Marshal Sir Roderic Hill) which in January 1944 had 10 and No. 11 Group RAF (Air Vice Marshals Charles Steele and Hugh Saunders) who were responsible for the defence of southern England and the Ground-controlled interception (GCI) operations in these areas.

-Fighter Command had sixteen squadrons of de Havilland Mosquito and Bristol Beaufighter night fighters equipped with Airborne interception radar (AI).
+Fighter Command had sixteen squadrons of de Havilland Mosquito and Bristol Beaufighter night fighters equipped with aircraft interception (AI) radar.
 Most squadrons flew Mosquito Mk.
 XIIIs or Beaufighter Mk.
-VIfs, all equipped with AI.
+VIfs, all equipped with AI radar.
 Both types were effective night fighters, fast and well-armed.

-Four night fighter squadrons were still operating AI Mk V sets, in which the pilot had a screen as well as the AI operator, which encouraged him to divert his gaze from scanning the sky for targets.
+Four night fighter squadrons were still operating AI Mk V sets, in which the pilot had a screen as well as the AI radar operator, which encouraged him to divert his gaze from scanning the sky for targets.
 AI Mk V was dependent on the operator to give instructions to the pilot on heading, speed, and altitude to intercept a contact until in visual range.
 AI Mk VIII was in regular use by ten squadrons and allowed crews to detect targets at low altitude, without fear of ground interference blotting out contacts.
 AI Mk.
 X radar was adapted from Mk.
 VIII, with technology from the American SCR720B, which operated on 3 cm (10 GHz, like the US H2X) and was vastly superior to the original 150 cm (200 MHz) high VHF-band and the equivalent 10 cm (3 GHz) AI Mk.
 VIII, which could be detected by German FuG 350ZR Naxos radar detector.
 AI Mk.
 X generated a stronger electromagnetic signal than its predecessor and produced a more reliable display, lessening the chance of the blip disappearing.
 AI Mk.
 X was in two squadrons in January 1944, with more sets on the way.

-Anti-Aircraft Command (General Frederick Pile) was responsible for the ground defences of Greater London with 2,729 anti-aircraft guns, which had risen 31 percent from 2,088 in January 1943.
-Many of the 3.7 inch and 4.5 inch gun anti-aircraft (AA) batteries were equipped with Identification friend or foe (IFF) and new GL Mk.
+Anti-Aircraft Command (General Frederick Pile) was responsible for the ground defences of Greater London with 2,729 anti-aircraft guns, which had risen 31 per cent from 2,088 in January 1943.
+Many of the 3.7 inch and 4.5 inch gun anti-aircraft (AA) batteries were equipped with IFF and new GL Mk.
 III gun-laying radar, which made their barrage fire accurate at night, in bad weather.